-Dates Activities May 2023 Launch of the AJ-CORE 3 rd Call for Proposals.
-14 July 2023 Deadline for submission of applications to NRF and JST.
-November 2023 Independent International Joint Review Panel Meeting.
-January 2024 All approved projects should be awarded by end of January 2024.
-February 2024 Start of Joint Projects March 2024 Kick-off workshop with all the funded projects.
-This workshop will be hosted jointly with the closing workshop of AJ-CORE Call 1 projects and the mid-term review workshop of AJ-CORE Call 2.
+Dates Activities 19 May 2025 Launch of the AJ-CORE 5 th Call for Proposals.
+June 2025 Call Webinar 7 August 2025 Deadline for submission of applications to NRF and JST.
+October-November 2025 Independent International Joint Review Panel Meeting.
+December 2025 Funders' Meeting February 2026 Official approval of the winner selection by each FA by the end of February March 2026 Research contracts concluded with all institutions by the end of March April 2026 Start of Joint Projects June-July 2026 Kick-off workshop with all the funded projects.
+This workshop will be hosted jointly with the closing workshop of AJ-CORE Call 3 projects and the mid-term review workshop of AJ-CORE Call 4.
 The host of the workshop will be confirmed at a later stage.
-Projects consortia are also encouraged to make use of this opportunity to also have their own individual projects meetings.
-November 2025 Deadline for consortia to submit mid-term progress reports.
-December 2026 Closing workshop with all the funded projects (host and venue to be confirmed).
-31 January 2027 Deadline for consortia to submit final project reports.
+Projects consortia are also encouraged to use this opportunity to have their own individual project meetings.

+June-July 2027 Mid-term workshop with all the funded projects (host and venue to be confirmed) February 2029 Closing workshop with all the funded projects (host and venue to be confirmed).
+March 2029 Deadline for consortia to submit final project reports.
 Funding organisations reserve the right to change the above-mentioned dates (and location) at any stage